Frida Hansen

-The works of Frida Hansen are owned by a number of museums, including the National Museum - Museum of Applied Art in Oslo, Drammen Museum, Stavanger Art Museum and the Nordic Museum in Stockholm.
+Her works are owned by a number of museums, including the National Museum – Museum of Applied Art in Oslo, Drammen Museum, Stavanger Art Museum and the Nordic Museum in Stockholm.

 Early life

-Frederikke Boletta Petersen was born at Hillevåg in Stavanger, Norway.
-Her parents were Mathilde F. Helliesen (1824-1915) and Peter Sickerius Petersen (1811-1875).
+Frederikke Boletta Petersen was born in Hillevåg, Stavanger, Norway.
+Her parents were Mathilde F. Helliesen (1824–1915) and Peter Sickerius Petersen (1811–1875).
 She grew up in a very wealthy home.
 Her father was a merchant and head of J. A. Köhler & Co.